 Yes, sir.

-That's that's what the police are alleging here.
+Okay, that's what the police are alleging here.

-That in spite of their orders for him to put the gun down.
+That in spite of their orders for him to put the gun down, you know, that's not being judge, jury, and executioner.

-There's there's a legal precedent for this.
+There's a legal precedent for this.

-Now, in the case of Tulsa, when the guy had his hands up and was shot, you know, in spite of the gu you know, everyone keeps criticizing me because I pointed out the guy had a long record.
+Now, in the case of Tulsa, when the guy had his hands up and was shot, you know, in spite of the gun, you know, everyone keeps criticizing me because I pointed out the guy had a long record.

-Well, I've we've now corroborated it in other news sources, but he had his hands up and he got shot.
+Well, we've now corroborated it in other news sources, but he had his hands up and he got shot.

-There have been other cases where, either through video tape or eyewitness testimony, cops are in trouble.
+There have been other cases where, either through videotape or eyewitness testimony, cops are in trouble.

 So, you know, it all depends.